pedropombeiro/walkingpad-control/README.md

     pip install -r requirements.txt
     ```

-3. **MacOS**: Ensure that the program invoking the script has permissions to access Bluetooth in `System Preferences/Privacy/Bluetooth`.
+3. **MacOS Big Sur and later**: Ensure that the program invoking the script has permissions to access Bluetooth in `System Preferences/Privacy/Bluetooth`.

 ### Finding device ID